mdn/content/files/en-us/web/api/rtctransportstats/type/index.md

 Different statistics are obtained by iterating the {{domxref("RTCStatsReport")}} object returned by a call to {{domxref("RTCPeerConnection.getStats()")}}.
 The type indicates the set of statistics available through the object in a particular iteration step.
-A value of `"transport"` indicates that the statistics available in the current step are those defined in {{domxref("RTCPeerConnectionStats")}}.
+A value of `"transport"` indicates that the statistics available in the current step are those defined in {{domxref("RTCTransportStats")}}.

 ## Value